signalmindlab/site/contact/index.md

 our passion for intersection of AI/ML, signal processing, and data analytics.

-Direct Email
+#### 📧 Direct Email
-Send your inquiries to:
+Reach out to us directly via email for detailed inquiries or collaboration opportunities.

 {%
   include button.html
   type="email"